-This paper applies to mySAP Business Suite using Oracle databases in combination with HP StorageWorks EVA for data storage.
+This paper applies to mySAP Business Suite using Oracle databases in combination with HP StorageWorks storage systems.
 The concepts, methodologies and recommendations presented in this paper apply across a number of leading platforms.

 Business issues of backup-related service level impairment